Frequently Asked Questions

-Providers must record absent days using the PWeb or the Ohio ECC Provider Helpline at 1-888-516-4776.
+Providers must record absent days using the TAP system.
 The provider shall report any absent days regardless of the effect on payment.
 The value of an absent day is based on authorization:

 - For a full-time or full-time plus authorization, the value of an absent day is eight hours

 - For a part-time authorization, the value of an absent day is five hours

 - For an hourly authorization, the value of an absent day is five hours